 In cases where eczema becomes infected, topical antibiotics may be used to treat the infection.
 Topical antibiotics are not used for the treatment of eczema itself.

 People with atopic dermatitis can have a high prevalence of Staphylococcus aureus bacteria on their skin, which is a factor in bacterial infections.
 Topical antibiotics may be recommended for some skin infections due to eczema.
 Mupirocin is commonly prescribed if a Staph infection or impetigo is suspected.

 The use of topical antibiotics with eczema is controversial because some studies suggest they are not more effective than other treatments.
 Overuse of antibiotics can produce antibiotic-resistant bacteria.

 Janus kinase molecules are proinflammatory cytokines, or signaling molecules, in the immune system.
 By blocking these signals, JAK inhibitors can prevent inflammation caused by dysfunctional immune responses.
-JAK inhibitors are on the forefront of new drugs designed to treat chronic inflammation in skin diseases like eczema and psoriasis.
+JAK inhibitors are at the forefront of new drugs designed to treat chronic inflammation in skin diseases like eczema and psoriasis.

 Maintaining home skin care is an essential part of eczema treatment and will improve your quality of life.
-Your dermatologist may recommend over-the-counter moisturizers and emollients which are effective in treating dry skin, improving symptoms, reducing flares, extending the time between flares, and reducing the need for steroids and other medications.
+Your dermatologist may recommend over-the-counter moisturizers and emollients, which are effective in treating dry skin, improving symptoms, reducing flares, extending the time between flares, and reducing the need for steroids and other medications.
 Moisturizing and hydration can control symptoms for many people, but in cases of moderate or severe eczema, such as severe atopic dermatitis, additional treatments may be needed.